Texting and Driving: Stop Already!

 • Wyoming

-There are even more laws regulating the texting and driving epidemic.
-Even with all of these laws being enforced texting while driving doesn’t seem to be going away.
-What do you think of texting while driving, do you indulge every once in awhile?
+There are even more laws regulating texting and driving.
+Even with these laws being enforced, texting while driving remains a significant problem.
+What do you think of texting while driving?
+Do you indulge occasionally?
 What do you think will stop people from texting and driving?
-Please share your mind in the comments below!
+Please share your thoughts in the comments below!